 Our Outdoor Museum features a self-guided tour map and is open daily from 10 a.m. to 4:30 p.m.
 Memorial Day weekend through Labor Day, 10 a.m. to 3:30 p.m. the rest of the year.
 The Light Station Store features a wide range of merchandise surrounded by informative and fascinating displays of the three lighthouses that have been on the Station, shipwrecks, local history, the technology of the lens and Mercury Bath and Drive system and many other decorations.
-The centerpiece of the Light Station Store is the original 1908 1st Order Fresnel lens that was relocated from the Tower during the 2008 – 2010 renovation.
+The centerpiece of the Indoor Museum is the original 1908 1st Order Fresnel lens that was relocated from the Tower during the 2008 – 2010 renovation.
 The Outdoor Museum offers visitors several historical, geological, artistic and unique features throughout the 23 acre Light Station grounds.

 * The Pigeon Point Lighthouse equals the height of the Point Arena Lighthouse, but is not open to the public for a “climb to the top.”
 The original Point Arena Lighthouse was the twin of the Pigeon Point Lighthouse, but it was irreparably damaged in the 1906 earthquake and replaced by the current tower that was completed in 1908.